-The medical care your new kitty received at HSHV is appropriate for life in a shelter.
+The medical care your new dog received at HSHV is appropriate for life in a shelter.
 Once adopted, however, your veterinarian will likely make other recommendations based on your pet's needs in your home.
-Those recommendations may include other vaccinations (such as the Feline Leukemia Virus Infection FeLV vaccine), other preventatives (such as heartworm preventative), and other tests (such as a fecal test or retesting for FeLV).
+Those recommendations may include other vaccinations (such as Bordetella and Leptospirosis vaccines), other preventatives (such as heartworm and flea preventatives), and other tests (such as a fecal test or retest for heartworm).
 It is important to contact us or another veterinarian shortly after adoption to discuss these recommendations.